NASA-IMPACT/workshop_notebooks/chapter-0/README.md

 This module (chapter-0) familiarizes users with the AWS CDK by deploying a SageMaker instance using the AWS CDK.

 ## Step 1: Redeem your aws credits
-You will be provided aws credits required for running the services that are used in this course.
+You will be provided [AWS credits](https://aws.amazon.com/awscredits/) required for running the services that are used in this course.
 Please reach out to instructors over slack for your personal credits code.

 ## Step 2: Configure AWS command-line interface (CLI) on your machine